tychonievich/graphics/md/text/obsolete.md

     learn the new version.

 Tutorials
-:   Tutorials help you get started without having to puzzle through official specs or re-tread three decades of history.
+:   Tutorials help you get started without having to puzzle through official specs or re-tread decades of history.
     They typically are organized around a series of example programs with some explanation.
-    They are a great way to learn how to operate, but they tend to get stale: when new features are added it takes significant work to go back through a tutorial and change all the examples to use it, and even when that work is done it often leads to code no professional would be proud of, archaic designs ported to use current tech.
+    They are a great way to learn how to operate, but they tend to get stale: when new features are added it takes significant work to go back through a tutorial and change all the examples to use it, and even when that work is done it often leads to code no professional would be proud of with archaic designs ported to use current tech.
     Many, though not all, tutorials also omit context, limiting learners' ability to go beyond the tutorials' scope and making future changes come as surprises.